Genocs/genocs-library-docs/content/en/library/authentication/index.md

 The default section name for the JWT settings is `jwt`.
 The following options are available:

-`enabled` - if true then the JWT authentication is enabled.
+`enabled` - If true then the JWT authentication is enabled.

-`allowAnonymousEndpoints` - if true then the JWT authentication is disabled for the endpoints with the AllowAnonymous attribute.
+`allowAnonymousEndpoints` - If true then the JWT authentication is disabled for the endpoints with the AllowAnonymous attribute.

-`certificate` - certificate used to issue or just validate the tokens (including private key or just the public one).
+`certificate` - Certificate used to issue or just validate the tokens (including private key or just the public one).

-`algorithm` - the algorithm used to sign the tokens.
+`algorithm` - The algorithm used to sign the tokens.

-`issuer` - a party signing the tokens.
+`issuer` - A party signing the tokens.

-`secretKey` - a secret key used to create the access tokens (instead of using the certificate).
+`secretKey` - A secret key used to create the access tokens (instead of using the certificate).

-`expiry` - how long the token will remain valid.
+`expiry` - How long the token will remain valid.

-`validateLifetime` - if true then the lifetime defined in expiryMinutes will be validated.
+`validateLifetime` - If true then the lifetime defined in expiryMinutes will be validated.

-`validAudience` - an audience that can use the access tokens.
+`validAudience` - An audience that can use the access tokens.

-`validateAudience` - if true then the audience defined in validAudience will be validated.
+`validateAudience` - If true then the audience defined in validAudience will be validated.

 ## Settings